 1. Students living in Atkins, Brown, Martin-Schexnider and Wilson Hall do not have refrigerators provided in their student rooms.
 If residents want to have a refrigerator in their room, they have two options.

 Option 1: Students in the indicated halls bringing their own refrigerators (4.0 cubic feet or less) will be required to pay usage fee of $30 for the academic year if they bring a refrigerator.
 This $30 fee will be applied once students register their refrigerator.
-Upon registering, students will be issued a 2017-18 sticker that must be placed on the refrigerator.
+Upon registration, students will be issued a 2017-18 sticker that must be placed on the refrigerator.
 We encourage you to purchase EnergyStar refrigerators.

 Option 2: Students may rent a microfridge from our partners at Standards for Living.
 While microwaves are available in common areas for use, students are not allowed to have standalone microwaves in their rooms.
 In 2011 Housing and Residence Life initiated the rental program through Standards for Living that allowed for an energy star microwave refrigerator combo for students (Microfridge,TM).
 This is also the only way students in Atkins, Brown, Martin-Schexnider and Wilson can possess a microwave in their room if they so choose.
 If students rent a microfridge from Standards for Living, they will not be assessed the refrigerator usage fee as these units are highly efficient.
 For more information on microfridge rentals visit the Standards for Living website.